 Sugar 2 Tbsp (adjust to taste)

-Place your crabs in the freezer for 30mins to anaesthetize them.
-Then clean and chop up the crabs.
+1. Place your crabs in the freezer for 1 – 2 hours to anaesthetize them.
+Alternatively, you can place them in an ice water bath with salt for 10mins.
+Once they are dormant, clean and chop up the crabs.

 Here is the video on how to prepare your crabs!